 - An “accidental” pregnancy (whoopsie!)

-- A fake pregnancy (and fake miscarriage or abortion).
+- A fake pregnancy (and fake miscarriage or fake abortion).

-- Threats to commit suicide or not serious attempts to induce guile (i.e., emotional blackmail).
+- Threats to commit suicide or nonlethal suicide attempts to induce guilt (i.e., emotional blackmail).

 - Threats to call the police with false abuse allegations.